faizan123760/DevopsSmartTech/README.md

 # Introduction to DevOps
-History and evolution of DevOps
+History and evolution of DevOps.
-DevOps culture and principles
+DevOps culture and principles.
 Benefits of DevOps.

 # Continuous Integration and Continuous Deployment (CI/CD)